Data Sharing Framework

 By default, all case notes are visible to other Case Workers across agencies, but strict access controls apply:

-You can only access a client's record if they have an pending / active referral within your service.
+* You can only access a client's record if they have an **pending / active case within your service**.

-Example: A Case Worker from COMIT – Macpherson cannot access a client's record if their referral is only with COMIT – Toa Payoh.
-To gain access, the client must have a pending / active referral in COMIT – Macpherson.
+* Example: A Case Worker from *COMIT – Macpherson* **cannot access a client's record** if their case is only with *COMIT – Toa Payoh*.
+To gain access, the client must have a pending / active case in *COMIT – Macpherson*.

-If the client has a pending / active referral in your service, you must be assigned as the staff-in-charge to access their record.
+* If the client has a pending / active case in your service, you must be **assigned** as the staff-in-charge to access their record.

-If the referral has already been resolved, you must confirm your intent and select your reason for access.
-Some of the reasons include: enquiry, error correction, service coordination, etc.
+* If the case has already been resolved, you must **confirm your intent and select your reason** for access.
+Some of the reasons include: enquiry, error correction, service coordination, etc.&#x20;

 Confidentiality is a **fundamental principle** in handling client data, and disclosure should always consider **need and identity**—who the data is being shared with and why.